Extrinsic evidence of authenticity as a condition precedent to admissibility is not required for: (1) A document bearing:

 (a) Was made at or near the time of the occurrence of the matters set forth by, or from information transmitted by, a person having knowledge of those matters;

 (b) Was kept in the course of the regularly conducted activity; and

 (c) Was made as a regular practice in the course of the regularly conducted activity,

 provided that falsely making such a certification or declaration would subject the maker to criminal penalty under the laws of the foreign or domestic location in which the certification or declaration was signed.

-(12) A legal notice published in accordance with the requirements of chapter 50 in the print edition or on the website of a qualified newspaper or on a publicly accessible website as provided in s.
+(12) A legal notice published in accordance with the requirements of chapter 50 in the print edition of a qualified newspaper or on a publicly accessible website as provided in s.
 50.0311.